 Skip to main content

-is just a suggestion.
+Policy without proof is just a suggestion.

 Architecture

 Seal.
-Enforce.
+Capture.
 Prove.

 01